scalikejdbc/scalikejdbc-cookbook/en/02_quicktour.md

     def apply()(implicit session: DBSession): Boolean

 By the way, you can name the implicit parameter freely as long as it is unique in its scope, so there is no problem to write it simply as `implicit s =>`.
-From this point in this book, I may also write as `{implicit s =>}`.
+You might actually see `{implicit s =>}` sometimes in this book.

 ### Executing DML

 If no exception occured in the previous `create table`, a table should have been created already.
-Let's issue a `select` statement to the `members` table.
+Let's execute a `select` statement to the `members` table.

     val members: List[Map[String, Any]] = DB readOnly { implicit session =>
       SQL("select * from members").map(rs => rs.toMap).list.apply()